otrv4/otrv4/architecture-decisions/002-key-management.md

 Previous versions of the OTR protocol use a mechanism called the Diffie-Hellman ratchet (DH Ratchet) to ratchet key material when messages are exchanged.
-This ratcheting approach attaches new DH contributions to messages and, with each sent message, the sender advertises a new DH value.
+This ratcheting approach consists of attaching new DH contributions to messages.
+With each sent message, the sender advertises a new DH value.
 Message keys are then computed from the latest acknowledged DH values.

 // TODO: clarify this